chuckmasterson/chuckmasterson.github.io/_posts/2015-02-17-giant-backlog-of-photos-ii-trans-siberian-railway-to-zombie-berlin.md

   - Czechia
   - Germany
   - Poland

----
+prefatory: >-
   *Note from 2017: Frustration with Blogger caused me to flee to Google Photos’ superior photo-displaying capabilities.
 Migrating to Jekyll has allowed me to bring the photos back here to the blog.
 Which is just as well, since the Google link died.*

-{: .prefatory }
+---

 Well, it only took 6 months, but I’m finally putting up the next installment in my giant backlog of photos.
 This time again I’m linking to [an album I made: